abjiskumar/AngularAppLearnings/README.md

 # AngularAppLearnings
-This is the Angular app tutorial from https://angular.io/tutorial/toh-pt1
+This is the resulting Angular app from the Angular tutorial from https://angular.io/tutorial/toh-pt1